 The beauty of automated email preheaders is that it’s totally set-and-forget – your clients can take a template and add articles in the email editor while being totally oblivious to the whole preheader thing.
 But the downside is that you can only add one table of contents to your campaign (sorry!), so you either feature one in your design or use it for the preheader.

-Email marketing is more effective than ever in 2019.
+Email marketing is more effective than ever.
 At the same time, mobile devices are now the primary means used to check email.
 This makes the subject line and preheader lengths even more important.
 We’ll go over emerging best practices for effective email preheader support and use to be aware of moving forward.

 Image Source: TJC